 You will also meet the doctor who will place the catheter.
 He or she will explain the procedure and ask you to sign a consent form.
 You will be brought into the procedure room.
 The doctor will use fluoroscopy (real time x-rays) or a computed tomography (CT) scan to aid in placing the catheter.
 You will receive medication through your IV line to make you feel drowsy.
 The area where the catheter is inserted will be numbed with an injection of anesthetic.

 After the drainage catheter is inserted, a silicone disk is placed on the catheter.
 (See Figure 1.)
 The purpose of this disk is to allow the catheter to be secured to the skin.
 There are times when the catheter may be secured with a suture, in addition to the disk.
 This disk is held to the skin with an adhesive dressing.
 A black mark is placed immediately above the disk on the catheter.
 This mark lets you see if the catheter has changed position.

 The external end of the catheter will be attached to a 3-way stop-cock (see Figure 2).
 It is called a three-way stopcock because it has 3 points of attachment and a tap that can be turned to control the flow.
 The drainage bag will be connected on the opposite side of the catheter.
 The final attachment point has a protective cover on it, called a needleless connector.
 The drainage bag can be attached to your clothes with a safety pin or secured to your leg with Velcro® straps.
 The bottom of the bag has a blue twist cap, which you will use to drain the bag.

 After Your Procedure

-After the procedure is complete, you will return to your in-patient room or to the Pre-Surgical Center.
+After your procedure, you will return to the recovery room or your inpatient room.
 You will need to stay in bed until the sedation has worn off.
 If you need help or want to go to the bathroom, use your call bell.
 Someone will come in to assist you.

 Caring for Your Drainage Catheter